Dominique Rodgers-Cromartie

 Dominique Reshard Rodgers-Cromartie (born April 7, 1986) is an American former professional football player who was a cornerback for 12 seasons in the National Football League (NFL).
 He played college football for the Tennessee State Tigers, and was selected by the Arizona Cardinals in the first round of the 2008 NFL draft.
 Rodgers-Cromartie has also played for the Philadelphia Eagles, Denver Broncos, New York Giants, Oakland Raiders, and Washington Redskins.
 He was selected for the Pro Bowl in 2009 and 2015.
 In 2023, Rodgers-Cromartie became the most notable free agent in A7FL history, joining the Tampa Nightcrawlers for their playoff run.
+Rodgers-Cromartie also played for the Dunedin Highlanders of the EAFL in 2024, a semi-pro football organization in Florida.
+Most recently, he is making his professional soccer debut in the large TST tournament (1M prize for men’s/open bracket) for a South Florida based club called Real Athletico.

 Early life

 Rodgers-Cromartie is of Haitian descent.
 He was born with a non-functioning kidney that was removed when he was 8 years old.
 He attended three high schools, including spending his sophomore year at Lake Highland Preparatory School in Orlando, Florida, before enrolling at Lakewood Ranch High School in Bradenton, Florida, where he first received playing time; and where he was an All-Area, All-Class 5A, and All-District 11 defensive back and wide receiver.
 He also competed as a jumper and sprinter on the school's track team.
 He was named the most underrated prospect in Florida by the High School Recruiting Report.